 The Eurostar registration area in Avignon is by Platform 1.
 There is also another waiting room and photobooth on this side of the station.

-The dates of the 2013 service are 6 July to 7 September and tickets go on sale on 11 December 2012.
+Tickets for this service normally go on sale in early December for the following summer.
 Book tickets for the direct summer Eurostar between London and Avignon here.

 WHEN TRAVELLING TO OR FROM EITHER STATION